-Post-COVID patients undergoing outpatient or hospital treatment can benefit from rehabilitation programmes tailored according to the primary damage and severity of infection.
-This page is focused on rehabilitation for people undergoing outpatient treatment who have post-COVID symptoms such as fatigue, breathlessness or difficulty concentrating.
+Post-COVID patients undergoing outpatient or hospital treatment can benefit from rehabilitation programmes tailored according to the primary condition and severity of infection.
+This page is focused on rehabilitation for people treated as outpatients who suffer from post-COVID symptoms such as fatigue, shortness of breath or difficulty concentrating.

-Physical rehabilitation while respecting energy levels and avoiding post-exertional malaise (pacing) is one of the treatments for post-COVID fatigue.
+Rehabilitation while respecting energy levels (pacing) is one of the treatments for post-COVID fatigue.

-Physical physiotherapy treatment of rehabilitation for orthostatic conditions (symptoms when standing up) or heart palpitations after exertion.
+Physical physiotherapy treatment consists of rehabilitation for orthostatic issues (symptoms on standing up) or heart palpitations after exertion.
 In such cases, exercises may begin in the horizontal position to avoid dysautonomia (malfunction of the autonomic nervous system) and extra effort when standing up.
 The treatment also involves working on muscle strengthening, doing isometric exercises and restoring joint range of motion.
-The main aim is to enable you to carry out day-to-day activities while not exceeding your energy limits and avoiding post-exertional malaise.
-Physiotherapy should help you find the right balance between activity and rest.
+The main aim is to enable you to carry out your day-to-day activities while not exceeding your energy limits and by avoiding post-exertional malaise.
+Physiotherapy should help you understand the right balance between activity and rest.
 Patients should never be pushed beyond their capabilities, which could lead to a longer recovery time.
 The aim should always be to keep your heart rate below 60 per cent of the maximum.
 To calculate this: (220 – your age) x 0.6 = 60 per cent of maximum heart rate.
-Therapeutic patient education (learning how to understand your illness, safety precautions, etc.) and group therapy can be helpful, providing comprehensive patient care.
+Therapeutic patient education (learning how to understand your illness, safety precautions, etc.) or group therapy can be helpful, providing comprehensive patient care.

 Cognitive rehabilitation can help people who have difficulty concentrating, with tips and tricks for organization, monotasking, etc. Resources are not always available or reimbursed for cognitive rehabilitation, but you can do it as part of your everyday life by focusing on some cognitive tasks without exhausting your daily energy reserves.
-This may include reading two or three pages of a book, holding conversations for increasingly long periods of time or playing games (crossword puzzles, sudoku, board games) that require coordination or concentration.
-There is no need to start something new; rather focus on activities they already are familiar with.
+This may include paying bills, reading two or three pages of a book, holding conversations for increasingly long periods of time or playing games (crossword puzzles, sudoku, board games) that require coordination or concentration.
+There is no need to start something new; rather, focus on activities you already are familiar with.